Goondiwindi Regional Council area

-In Goondiwindi Regional Council area, Agriculture, Forestry and Fishing is the largest employer, generating 1,495 local jobs in 2017/18.
+In the Goondiwindi Regional Council area, Agriculture, Forestry and Fishing is the largest employer, generating 1,565 local jobs in 2018/19.

-By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of RDA Darling Downs and South West Region's economy.
+By comparing the number of jobs in each industry sector to a regional benchmark, you can clearly see the structure of the Goondiwindi Regional Council area's economy.
 This can be done by directly comparing the area to its benchmark, or by using a location quotient to look at the relative size of industries.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.